edeno/Better-Science-Code/src/presentation.md

 ------------------

-2. Use good variable/function names to clarify what things do
+STEP 2.
+Use good variable/function names to clarify what things do

 ------------------